talss89/wp-editor-query-plugin/README.md

-# WP Editor Query Plugin
+# WP Editor Query Plugin for Webpack 5

+This is a heavily modified https://github.com/SassNinja/media-query-plugin for WordPress FSE development.

-This is quick hack which will extract `@editor` at-rules and output them as CSS assets.
+This is quick hack of the above plugin which will extract `@editor` at-rules and output them as CSS assets.

 Developed for the Sage 10 / Bud workflow.